Round Rock, Texas, is expecting to lose $30 million a year if a small change to the sales tax laws goes into effect in Texas.

 The state of Texas so far is not budging.
 They say that they are not actually changing from a destination-based system to an origin-based system.
 The rule applies only to online purchases.
 They take the position that someone who buys a Dell computer online is not making a transaction in any particular location.
 There is no origin for that transaction, they say.

-Currently, Dell’s location is Round Rock, so its transactions take place, officially, in Round Rock.
+Currently, Dell is located in Round Rock, so its transactions take place, officially, in Round Rock.
 Dell collects sales tax on that basis and files and remits to the city of Round Rock.
 Round Rock then gives them a rebate refunding part of the sales tax.
 Round Rock gets most of the sales tax from an enormous operation and Dell gets a break on taxes.

 If the sales tax begins to go to the purchaser’s home states and cities, Round Rock loses out on that revenue and Dell loses the rebates.